raspuchin/Fall-2021-CMPE-255-Project-Group-1/README.md

 ### Running main.py
-This is a command line program, so you can run it using the command `python3 main.py` This program reads frome the file [cleaned_data.csv](https://drive.google.com/drive/folders/1_Ym2UIX5lv12EzSRTNZbjWxqNfrlxk4K?usp=sharing).
+This is a command line program, so you can run it using the command `python3 main.py` This program reads from the file [cleaned_data.csv](https://drive.google.com/drive/folders/1_Ym2UIX5lv12EzSRTNZbjWxqNfrlxk4K?usp=sharing).
 This file must be in the same directory as main.py.
 Alternatively, you can run the jupyter notebook [main.ipynb](main.ipynb) for the same results.
 This file takes text as input and will classify the input as a joke or a headline.